Amaan117/Harnessing-Machine-Learning-to-Anticipate-Hypertension-Risk/README.md

 ## Conclusion

-The Random Forest and Logistic Regression model is the best model for predicting the probability of a patient having a positive pregnancy test result.
+The Random Forest and Logistic Regression model is the best model for predicting the probability of a patient having a positive hypertension test result.

 ## References